Hebs-Web-Design/hugo-modules/teams-directory/README.md

 ## Usage

-### Shortcode
+### Set the layout

-Place the shortcode and set the page type in the front matter on the page where the directory should appear:
+Set the page layout in the front matter on the page where the directory should appear:

 ```
-type: directory
 ---
+title: Internal Directory
-{{< directory >}}
+layout: directory
+---

 ```

-## Azure AD App Registration
+## Entra ID App Registration

-This requires an App Registration in your Azure AD tenant as follows:
+This requires an App Registration in your Entra ID tenant as follows:

 1. TODO